 As more customers turn to e-commerce due to the coronavirus pandemic, it’s not enough just to have a web store.
 You also need to ensure your e-commerce site meets the needs of B2B customers.
-This means a convenient, reliable and complete web store, and one that persuades customers to shop with your rather than turning to competitors.
+This means a convenient, reliable, and complete web store and one that persuades customers to shop with you rather than turning to competitors.

 What do your B2B customers expect from your web store?
 Based on our B2B Buying Process Report: How to Meet Buyers’ Demand for (Better) B2B E-Commerce, we broke it down into 4 main categories:

 - Displays relevant information: Your e-commerce platform should provide accurate, complete, and real-time information, from product and parts to inventory levels and delivery tracking.

 - Offers optimized functionalities: Make sure your customers can quickly and easily pay and check out, but also track their orders, manage their returns, and pay invoices online.

 - Handles the complexities of B2B orders: Your web store should have the right structure in place to process complex orders, including those based on complex pricing and discount structures.

 - Prevents order errors: Product information, pricing and inventory levels should be accurately displayed in the web store 24/7.
 And customers should have access to order history and account data in the web store to assist them in avoiding entry and selection errors.